Lagrangian Grassmannians, CKP hierarchy and hyperdeterminantal relations: Pl ucker map, Clifford algebra and Lagrange map in finite dimensions

 \begin{proposition} Let $\phi$ be a $k$-vector in $\Lambda^k(U)$ which, is {\em generic}, in the sense of belonging to the Zariski open set on which the contractions $i_{f_{I^0}}(\phi)$ are non-zero.
 If when contracted with every coordinate $k-2$-vector it defines a $2$-plane, (i.e. is a decomposable $2$-vector), then $\phi$ defines a $k$-plane (i.e., is decomposable).
-In consequence, the three-term Pl\"ucker relations for the $k$-vector imply the full set of Pl\"ucker relations. \end{proposition}
+In consequence, the three-term Pl\"ucker relations for the $k$-vector imply the full set of Pl\"ucker relations. \end{proposition} The proof consists in taking local coordinates, and then in looking at all these two-planes, checking that they are in a suitable set compatible, and then piecing together the result into a $k$-plane.

 We now consider a similar question for Lagrangian subspaces.
 Here, there will be a family of six dimensional spaces obtained from the coordinate subspaces.
 However, the procedure will not just be one of intersection, but rather intersection followed by projection.
 (Note that this is completely in the spirit of symplectic reduction, where one first restricts to a subvariety, then quotients by a null foliation.)
 Define the basis \be \{ f_1, f_2, ..., f_N, f_1^*, f_2^*, ..,f_N^*\} \ee of the $2N$-dimensional symplectic space $\HH_N$ by \be f_i := e_{-i}, \quad f^*_{i} := (-1)^{i-1} e_{i-1}, \quad 1\le i \le N, \ee In this basis, the symplectic form is \be \omega_N = \sum_j f_j\swedge f^* _j. \ee Denote the components of a vector $v\in \HH_N$ relative to this basis as $\{a_i, a_i^*\}_{i=1, \dots, N}$, \be v = \sum_i (a_if_i +a_i^* f_i^*). \ee